1eeing/scrollListener/README.md

 type: `number` </br></br>
 Only worked when delayType is passed in.
 Default is 500 ms.

+### offset?
+type: `number` </br></br>
+Offset from the top of the screen or target.

+### target?
+type: `string` </br></br>
+The target element'id you want to listen.
+Default the target is window.

 ### requestIdleCallback?
 type: `boolean` </br></br>
-Use requestIdleCallback to trigger your action.
+Use requestIdleCallback to trigger action.
 See detail https://developer.mozilla.org/zh-CN/docs/Web/API/Window/requestIdleCallback[https://developer.mozilla.org/zh-CN/docs/Web/API/Window/requestIdleCallback].
 Default is false.

 ## TODO
-- [ ] trigger actions' time and times